jacklxc/ScientificDiscourseTagging/README.md

 # Scientific Discourse Tagging

 Scientific discourse tagger implementation for EACL 2021 paper [Scientific Discourse Tagging for Evidence Extraction](https://www.aclweb.org/anthology/2021.eacl-main.218.pdf).
 There is a [video](https://www.youtube.com/watch?v=Z_xdAuJmU-Y) available!
+The poster is also available in this repo.

 This is a discourse tagger that tags each clause in a given paragraph from a biomedical paper with 8 types of discourse types, such as "fact", "method", "result", "implication" etc. The paper will be available as soon as it's published.